-Remember what you learned in Chapter 3 "Consumer Behavior: How People Make Buying Decisions", however: not all customers are created equal, including your current customers.
-Some customers are highly profitable, and others aren't.
-Still others will actually end up costing your firm money to serve.
-Consequently, you will want to interact with some of them more than others.
+Regardless of how well companies know their customers, it's important to remember that some customers are highly profitable, others aren't, and others actually end up costing your firm money to serve.
+Consequently, you will want to interact with some customers more than others.
 Believe it or not, some firms deliberately "untarget" unprofitable customers.
-That's what Best Buy did.
-In 2004, Best Buy got a lot of attention (not all of it good) when it was discovered the company had categorized its buyers into "personas," or types of buyers, and created customized sales approaches for each.
+Best Buy got a lot of attention (not all of it good) when it was discovered they had categorized its buyers into "personas," or types of buyers, and created customized sales approaches for each.
 For example, an upper-middle-class woman was referred to as a "Jill."
 A young urban man was referred to as a "Buzz."
-And pesky, bargain-hunting customers that Best Buy couldn't make much of a profit from?
-They were referred to as "devils" and taken off the company's mailing lists.Meg Marco, "LEAKS: Best Buy's Internal Customer Profiling Document," The Consumerist, March 18, 2008, http://consumerist.com/368894/leaks-best-buys-internal-customer-profiling-document (accessed December 2, 2009).
+Pesky, bargain-hunting customers that Best Buy couldn't make much of a profit from were referred to as "devils" and taken off the company's mailing lists.Meg Marco, "LEAKS: Best Buy's Internal Customer Profiling Document," The Consumerist, March 18, 2008, http://consumerist.com/368894/leaks-best-buys-internal-customer-profiling-document (accessed December 2, 2009).